freemocap/freemocap_foundation/docs/funding/proposals/2024-06-03-aws-imagine/2024-06-03-aws-imagine-proposal-proper copy.md

 #### 2.2.2 How is your organization using data to make decisions today?
 (100 - 250 words)

+FreeMoCap is a data-rich endeavor at its core, both in terms of the data intrinsic to the mocap process, and in the peripheral user data that accumulates through online community support-- and soon, AI mentor chats.

+At present, we actively use data in the following ways:
-FreeMoCap is a data-rich endeavor at its core.
-The fundamental purpose of the tool is to transform camera data into 3d point data, a complex, multi-step process that saves and logs each intermediate stage.
-We also have a great deal of peripheral data from users on the the FreeMoCap community Discord server, seeking tech support advice, sharing outcomes, and otherwise participating in the online community.
+- The fundamental purpose of the tool is to transform camera data into 3d point data, a complex, multi-step process that saves rich outputs at every step.

-- We have over 16,000 reports sent to a secure server from the software on shutdown, showing location and volume of our users across the world-- over 3800 unique users in over 100 countries.
+- We have over 16,000 reports sent "home" from the software on shutdown, showing location and volume of our users across the world-- >3800 unique users in over 100 countries.
 Further interrogating these reports reveals deeper reveal insights of issues users have encountered.
-(Note -  we receive user consent via a highly visible 'Opt Out' toggle on the welcome screen)
 - We have 2400 users in the FreeMoCap Discord server.
 The contents of the server's messages are routinely examined to extract bug reports for fixes, pain points to revise documentation, and new tools or solutions to consider in development.

+We also have generative AI user interaction data and meta-data from 6 undergraduate courses across 3 universities.
+These include activities incorporating generative AI such as:
+- initial introductory conversations, and their associated stumbles.
+- topic explorations and Q and A sessions in lecture-based courses
+- multi-phase hierarchical project management from capstone courses

+Our ongoing analysis of these datasets continuously informs how we approach implementing AI in ways that are accessible to our users.

+Note that all sensitive and personally-identifying information is redacted before use in any analysis or development.

 ### 2.3 What are the intended outcomes of your project?
 What new capabilities would it unlock for your organization?
 (200-350 words)